 In This Chapter

-In this chapter we will understand how to define custom classes and their elements.
-We will learn to declare fields, constructors and properties for the classes.
+In this chapter we will learn how to define custom classes and their elements.
+How to declare fields, constructors and properties for the classes.
 We will revise what a method is and we will broaden our knowledge about access modifiers and methods.
-We will observe the characteristics of the constructors and we will set out how the program objects coexist in the dynamic memory and how their fields are initialized.
-Finally, we will explain what the static elements of a class are – fields (including constants), properties and methods and how to use them properly.
+We will examine the characteristics of the constructors, find out how the program objects coexist in the dynamic memory and how their fields are initialized.
+Finally, we will explain what the static elements of a class are – the fields (including constants), properties and methods and how to use them properly.
 In this chapter we will also introduce generic types (generics), enumerated types (enumerations) and nested classes.

 Custom Classes

-The aim of every program written by the programmer is to solve a given problem based on the implementation of a certain idea.
-In order to create a solution, first, we sketch a simplified actual model, which does not represent everything, but focuses on these facts, which are significant for the end result.
-Afterwards, based on the sketched model, we are looking for an answer (i.e. to create an algorithm) for our problem and the solution we describe via given programming language.
+A computer program aims at solving a problem by implementation of an idea.
+In order to create a solution, first we sketch a simplified model, which does not represent everything, but focuses on facts, which are significant for the end result.
+Afterwards, based on the sketched model, we look for an answer (i.e. create an algorithm) to our problem and describe the solution by means of a programming language.

-Nowadays, the most used programming languages are the object-oriented.
-And because the object-oriented programming (OOP) is close to the way humans think, using one easily allows us to describe models of the surrounding life.
-Certain reason for this behavior is, because OOP offers tools to draw the set of concepts, which outline classes of objects in every model.
-The term – class and the definition of custom classes, different from the .NET system framework’s, is built-in feature of the C# programming language.
-The purpose of this chapter is to get us know with it.
+Nowadays, the most used programming languages are object-oriented.
+Object-oriented programming (OOP) is close to the way humans think and readily allows for description of models of the real world.
+OOP offers tools for modelling concepts, using classes of objects.
+Different from the .NET system framework, definition of custom classes is a built-in feature of the C# programming language.
+The purpose of this chapter is to get familiar with it.

-Let’s Recall: What Does It Mean Class and Object?
+Let’s Recall: What Do Class and Object mean?

-Class in the OOP is called a definition (specification) of a given type of objects from the real-world.
-The class represents a pattern, which describes the different states and behavior of the certain objects (the copies), which are created from this class (pattern).
+Class in OOP is a definition (specification) of a given type of objects from the real-world.
+The class represents a pattern, which describes the different states and behavior of objects (the copies), which are created from the class (pattern).

-Object is a copy created from the definition (specification) of a given class, also called an instance.
-When one object is created by the description of one class we say the object is from type "name of the class".
+Object is a copy created from the definition (specification) of a given class, and is also called an instance.
+When an object is created by the description of a class, we say the object is of type "name of the class".

-For example, if we have a class type Dog, which describes some of the characteristics of a real dog, then, the objects based on the description of the class (e.g. the doggies "Fido" and "Rex") are from type class Dog.
-It means the same when the string "some string" is from class type String.
-The difference is that objects from type Dog is are copies of the class, which is not part of the system library classes of the .NET Framework, but defined by ourselves (the users of the programming language).
+For example, if we have a class Dog, which describes some of the characteristics of a real dog, then the objects based on the description of the class (e.g. the dogs "Fido" and "Rex") are of type Dog.
+It means the same as when the object string "some string" is of the type of the String class.
+The difference is that objects of type Dog are copies from a custom class, which is not part of the system library classes of the .NET Framework, but defined by ourselves (the users of the programming language).

 What Does a Class Contain?

-Every class contains a definition of what kind of data types and objects has in order to be described.
-The object (the certain copy of this class) holds the actual data.
+Every class contains a definition of the kind of data types and objects describing it.
+The object (a copy of the class) holds the actual data.
 The data defines the object’s state.

-In addition to the state, in the class is described the behavior of the objects.
+In addition to the state, the class describes the behavior of the objects.
 The behavior is represented by actions, which can be performed by the objects themselves.
-The resource in OOP, through which we can describe this behavior of the objects from a given class, is the declaration of methods in the class body.
+The resource in OOP for describing the behavior of the objects from a class, are the methods in the class body.

 Elements of the Class